UBC-MDS/exploratory-data-viz/chapters/en/slides/module2/module2_08.md

 parameter.

-We can either create this list manually as we did in this slide, or use the pandas sort function if we for example wanted to sort in reverse alphabetical order.
+We can either create this list manually as we did in this slide, or use the Pandas `sort` function if we, for example, wanted to sort in reverse alphabetical order.

 To learn more about important considerations when plotting counts of